All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 1. Maintain Medication Adherence

 The most important strategy is the simplest: keep taking your medication.
 Patients who stop or reduce their GLP-1 medication during a plateau almost always regain weight.
-The medication is still providing metabolic and appetite benefits even when the scale is not moving.
+The medication is still providing metabolic and appetite benefits even when the scale isn't moving.
 Consistency during the flat periods is what allows weight loss to resume.

 2. Focus on Protein and Fiber